 I love that Kevin realizes the value of having a proofreader!
 Book authors aren’t the only ones who need our help; let’s add freelance writers to our list of possible clients!
 If they have the time and creative energy to double their income, that means more work for you!

 Want to offer professional proofreading services to freelance writers and help boost their income (and yours!)?
 Check out our free Intro to Proofreading workshop to learn how you can get started as a proofreader.

-Hey, I’m Kevin, and I’m a guitar playing vagabond and freelance writer with more than 5 years experience writing ecommerce and high-value niche web content (legal, medical, dental content).
+Hey, I’m Kevin, and I’m a guitar-playing vagabond and freelance writer with more than 5 years of experience writing e-commerce and high-value niche web content (legal, medical, dental content).
 I’ve recently gone on to launch Freelanceaholics, a learning resource for new writers.
 It covers my complete experience in this business from building a career from SCRATCH to earning more than $5,000 a month writing.
 And all while living on the road.